 How does an artist translate the concept for a custom painting into a tangible work of art?
 What is that same process of commissioning artwork like for the client?
-I recently wrapped up one of the most challenging and satisfying commissions, a large-scale painting by contemporary Indian artist Anuradha Thakur for a new client here in the Bay Area, and I wanted to share the behind-the-scenes steps and considerations of the process.
+I recently wrapped up one of the most challenging and satisfying commissions, a large-scale painting by contemporary Indian artist Anuradha Thakur for a new client here in the Bay Area, and I wanted to share the behind-the-scenes steps of the process.

 First, I wanted to learn the client’s artistic taste and get a feel for not only what she liked — themes, colors, motifs — but also what she didn’t like.
-She was not only new to Laasya but also fairly new to collecting art, and this was her first commissioned piece.
+She was not only new to Laasya but also fairly new to collecting, and this was her first commissioned piece.
 She was understandably nervous, as she didn’t know what to expect from the process.
 After looking at some of Anuradha’s existing paintings and discussing the client’s favorite elements of each, I asked her to describe her vision.
 The painting would be hung in a prominent place in her home, on a dining room wall visible from the entrance, so she wanted a high-impact work of art that would instantly delight visitors.
 She explained that her ideal scene would feature women dancing in union, each adorned in ornate jewelry and full of joy, like when a peacock dances in the first rain.

 I showed Anuradha’s initial sketches to the client, and it was a go.
 We mostly deferred to Anuradha on decisions regarding color, although we did make sure to send her several photos of the space where the painting would hang.
 There wasn’t much natural light in the room, and we didn’t want the painting to feel too dark.
 Anuradha is known for her gradient backgrounds that span the rainbow from very dark to very light hues, and she assured us she would take the dining room’s low lighting conditions into consideration.

 A few months and many photographic updates later, the painting arrived in the US, and we installed it in the client’s home!
 Measuring 4.5 by 10 feet, the canvas was so large that we actually had to rent a U-haul truck to transport it across town.
 Once we had hung it in the living room, I took a step back and soaked in the energy that the painting exuded.
-Wow — it is hard to capture the heartwarming feeling in words, but it is one of the most beautiful and exuberant paintings by Anuradha that I have ever seen.
+Wow — it is hard to capture the heartwarming feeling in words, but it is one of the most beautiful paintings by Anuradha that I have ever seen.